Get a free, no obligation personal loan quote with rates as low as 6.99%

 • Income Proof – Lenders may also ask for pay stubs and/or bank statements to verify your monthly income.

-• Insurance Proof – You may also need to provide proof of home insurance to show your property is covered.
+• Insurance Proof – You may also need to provide proof of home insurance to show that your property is covered.

-Steps on Refinancing Your Rental Property Mortgage
+Steps To Refinance Your Rental Property Mortgage

 If you intend on refinancing your rental property mortgage, here are five steps you should follow to help you through the process.

-Step 1: Identify the purpose
+Step 1: Identify The Purpose

-When refinancing it’s important to consider how exactly you want to refinance your mortgage and why.
+When refinancing, it’s important to consider how exactly you want to refinance your mortgage and why.
 For example, if you want to take advantage of your home equity, you can choose to opt for a cash-out refinance by taking out a larger loan amount.
-You can make use of the surplus money to repair your rental property, pay property taxes, purchase a new property and more.
-On the other hand, if you simply want to pay your mortgage off faster, you may want to consider securing a lower rate and shortening the term length.

-Step 2: Calculate All The Costs
+Step 2: Calculate All Costs

-Before you opt for a mortgage refinance on your rental property, there are numerous costs to consider including prepayment penalties, home appraisal costs, registration fees, legal fees and closing costs as well.
-If you plan on switching lenders you may also be charged a discharge fee.
-Be sure to calculate the total costs to see whether or not refinancing will actually be a profitable option.
+If you plan on switching lenders, you may also be charged a discharge fee.
+Be sure to calculate the total costs to see whether refinancing will save you money.

 Step 3: Evaluate Your Finances

-Before applying for refinancing evaluate your credit and finances to see if you’re eligible.
-As previously mentioned, you’ll need to meet certain requirements to qualify for refinancing.
-Moreover, in order to secure a low-interest rate, your credit score and finances should be in good shape.
-If you’re currently struggling with poor credit, take the time to build it before applying by making full on-time payments and reducing your debt
+Moreover, in order to secure a low interest rate, your credit score and finances should be in good shape.
+If you’re currently struggling with poor credit, take the time to build it before applying by making full on-time payments and reducing your debt.
+You can quickly find out what your credit score is by using Loans Canada’s CompareHub tool.

 Step 4: Compare Lenders and Rates

 Whether you want to refinance with your current lender or another, it’s best to shop around and compare costs.
 A mortgage broker or an online loan comparison platform can help you obtain quotes and find the best deals on the market.
-When choosing who to refinance with, it’s important to not only look at the costs but the lender itself.
-Finding someone that you trust and that has a good reputation is important as you’ll be dealing with them for a long time.

 Step 5: Refinance Your Property

-Once you find a reliable lender to refinance with, simply fill out the necessary paperwork and provide all the documents necessary for the underwriting process.
-During this process, the lender may require a property appraisal to verify your property value.
+Once you find a reliable lender to refinance with, simply fill out the paperwork and provide all the documents necessary for the underwriting process.
+During this underwriting process, the lender may require an appraisal to verify your property value.
 This can take about a week to complete.
-If you’re approved, you’ll have to sign the contract to seal the deal.
-Be sure to review the details to ensure it’s what you agreed upon.
-Once the agreement is settled, your lender will require all the upfront payments such as the closing costs.
-After which, you’ll be officially “refinanced” and you may continue your renewed mortgage payments.

 Should You Refinance Your Rental Property Mortgage?

-Priyanka Correia avatar on Loans Canada
+Lisa Rennie avatar on Loans Canada

 More From This Author